Want to learn How to Make Preserved Lemons? This recipe is simple and only requires a few ingredients of fresh lemons, lemon juice, and salt.

 I don't know about y'all and how you are faring on any kind of New Year resolutions, but I am failing miserably on mine and this so-called "diet".
 My healthy eating plan lasted all of 2 days and now I'm back to full-time eating sweets and potato chips.

 Speaking of healthy eating, this recipe for preserved lemons is kind of healthy in the way of being low fat and low in calories.
-Preserved lemons are so easy to make but they do take a little effort in planning ahead.
+Preserved lemons are so easy to make, but they do take a little effort in planning ahead.

 All you need is a clean glass container, a few juicy lemons, some salt, and at least 4 weeks to allow the lemons to preserve in the salt and lemon juice.
-Then you will have the best pickled lemon rind to use as a flavor enhancing ingredient in North African and Middle Eastern cuisine or even add it to salads or veggies for a nice citrus flavor.
+After 4 weeks, you'll have the best pickled lemon rind to use in recipes to punch up the flavor.

 - 5 whole organic lemons

 - ⅓ cup salt

 extra fresh lemon juice to cover lemons , if needed

 - Wash lemons well.
 Cut off a thin slice of each end of the lemons and quarter them (cutting lengthwise), leaving the wedges attached to each bottom.
 Sprinkle 1 teaspoon of salt in-between each sliced wedge and set aside.

 - Using a clean large glass jar with an air-tight lid, place 2 tablespoons of salt to cover bottom of jar.
 Take each lemon, one at a time, and place in jar, pressing down to release the juice and covering the lemon with another 1 teaspoon of salt.
 Repeat process with remaining lemons.